 Pick the approach that has the right combination of features and options.
 Be careful with this, though.
 Don’t put something to a vote if you won’t accept the answer.

 Here’s a great example of this: the Starbucks White Cup Contest back in 2014.

 The company invited its followers to submit their cup designs, and almost 4000 entries later, it picked a submission and made it available as a limited edition reusable cup (see above).

 It didn’t significantly affect the company’s fortunes (it was just a cup, after all), but it was a tangible sign of community interaction – and that’s not something to be overstated.

 When people see that you’re taking input, it’ll improve your reputation.
 More of them will want to follow you and get involved.

 They’ll start to think about how your company is changing.
 Isn’t it more fun to support a company that’s willing to adapt?

 Standing out online has become really difficult in recent years.
-People are spoiled for choice, in truth.
-There’s so much content around that it blurs together.
+People are spoiled for choice.
+In truth, there’s so much content around that it all blurs together.